Privacy

 For my entire career, I have worked to advance reproductive freedom.
 I will always remember the horrifying story of my friend’s back-alley abortion pre-Roe v.
 Wade.
 Roe was not the beginning of women having abortions, it was the end of women dying from abortions.

 After months of far-right extremists hijacking our appropriations process, Congress has completed the final part of the FY 2024 budget, which will help Americans deal with high prices, sides with the hard-working middle class, protects women’s rights, and reinforces America’s global leadership.
+I am pleased to report that my final community project funding request was approved, which means, in total, I will be bringing home nearly $19 million to the 9th Congressional District of Illinois.

 In recent years, Americans have become increasingly concerned that their data is being exploited and abused.
 These concerns are warranted because weak laws have allowed Big Tech to invade people’s privacy.
+The very narrow TikTok bill we voted on last week, which Republicans rushed to the floor for a vote under the guise of protecting our national security, fails to ensure that all tech companies and data brokers are taking the steps necessary to protect Americans’ privacy and data.